TheDeanLab/navigate/docs/source/hardware.rst

 ``/Users/<username>/AppData/Local/.ASLM/config`` on Windows-based machines, and in ``~/.ASLM/config`` on Mac and Linux-based machines.
 All changes will need to be made to this file.
 The local copy avoids conflicts between different microscopes after pulling new changes on GitHub.
+Please see the page dedicated to setting up your configuration file here.
+TODO: Figure out how to reference an internal link to config.rst

 Data Acquisition Card
 ------------------------